 Vice Provost for Research and Dean of Graduate Studies

-Prior to UAA, as Vice President for University Research at Stevens Institute of Technology, she tripled research revenues, launched nine startup companies and sold two.
-Her academic experience is enhanced by leadership positions in industry and government.
-She was Vice President of the Titan Corporation,and a senior corporate executive at the Lockheed Corporation.
-She was CEO/ Chairman of Aurora Biometrics a company that she founded to provide complete turnkey biometric systems, based on her advanced mathematical methods.
+Prior to UAA she was Vice President for University Research and Enterprise Development at Stevens Institute of Technology.
+Under her leadership Stevens tripled research revenues, and she launched nine startup companies and sold two.
+Her corporate experience includes Vice President, Titan Corporation,and a Senior Executive at the Lockheed Corporation.
+She was also CEO of Aurora Biometrics a company that she founded to provide complete turnkey biometric systems, based on her advanced mathematical methods.
 As CEO she raised the investment, built the business and sold the company.
-She was CEO/Founder of Equinox Toys that uses biometrics for innovative interactive toys.
-At the Defense Advanced Research Projects Agency (DARPA), she created and grew its first mathematics program, and prior to that she served at the CIA.
+At the Defense Advanced Research Projects Agency (DARPA), she created and grew its first mathematics program; and prior to that served at the CIA.

-Dr. Wisniewski serves on public and private boards and government committees.
-For example, she has served on the Board of Directors, of Greatbatch Inc., (GB: NYSE), which designs and manufactures implantable medical devices, and on their Audit and Technology Committees; as Chairman of Attila Technologies; serves on the Life Sciences Advisory Board of Landmark Ventures; was Chairman of the George Washington University Advisory Board; and in 2007, the Secretary of the Navy appointed her to the Naval Research Advisory Committee (NRAC), the senior scientific advisory group to the Navy.
+She serves on public and private corporate boards of directors and on advisory committees.
+She served on the Board of Directors, of Greatbatch Inc., a publicly traded on the New York stock exchange (NYSE:GB) and on its Audit and Technology Committees; is on the Advisory Board of Landmark Ventures; was Chairman of the George Washington University Advisory Board; and in 2007, the Secretary of the Navy appointed her to the Naval Research Advisory Committee.

-She received her PhD in mathematics from the Graduate Center of the City University of New York, in 1980; MS in mathematics from Stevens Institute of Technology; and is a Distinguished Alumni of William Paterson University, where she received her BA in mathematics.
+She received her PhD in mathematics from the Graduate Center of the City University of New York, in1980; her MS in Mathematics from Stevens Institute of Technology; and is a Distinguished Alumni of William Paterson University, where she received her BA in mathematics.
 She is a tenured professor at UAA.